The Pi's Core

 Again this page is only an approximation to the truth, but it shows some of the key points.

-Whilst there are many differences between the A53 core of the Pi 3 (and Pi 2 V1.2), and the A72 of the Pi 4, at this level of approximation they are almost indistinguishable.
+Whilst there are many differences between the A53 core of the Pi 3 (and Pi 2 V1.2), the A72 of the Pi 4, and the A76 of the Pi 5, at this level of approximation they are almost indistinguishable.

 In red are highlighted the "functional units".
 These are parts of the core which are dedicated to a few, simple, operations.
 One might say they are where the real work gets done.